 To reset the computer account open Active Directory Users and Computers and locate the computer account for the failed Exchange Server.
 Right-click on the account and select Reset Account from the context menu.
 Click Yes to confirm.
 You will receive a notification that the account was successfully reset.
 Click Ok.

-Once the operating system is installed be sure to give it a static IP (preferably the same as before), the same computer name and, join it to the domain.
+Once the operating system is installed be sure to give it a static IP (I recommend using the same one), the same computer name and, join it to the domain.
 If the domain join fails you may need more time for replication.
 In our case we have set a static IP, named the new server back to EX16 and rejoined our domain SKARO.LOCAL.

 Next let’s get the Exchange 2016 prerequisites installed.
 To do this open a PowerShell console as the administrator.